reduxjs/redux-toolkit/docs/api/createSlice.md

 The initial state value for this slice of state.

-### `slice`
+### `name`

-An optional string name for this slice of state.
+A string name for this slice of state.
 Generated action type constants will use this as a prefix.

 ### `extraReducers`